flame-engine/flame/doc/effects.md

 ## ColorEffect

-This effect will change the base color of the paint, making things rendered with it, looks like it was tinted with the passed color.
+This effect will change the base color of the paint, causing the rendered component to be tinted by the provided color.

-Usage Example:
+Usage example:

 ```dart
 myComponent.addEffect(